 VAG schedules general

 Some diagrams of the VAG (VW, Audi, Seat, Skoda) are included in the following paragraphs.
 An explanation is given about the meaning of a number of symbols, abbreviations and references.

-Component codes are shown in each diagram.
-These codes serve to keep the scheme clear and not to overload it with text.
-That way it is also easier to keep schemes universal.
-Translating a legend is easier than making language changes in every single schema.
-Only the most important components necessary for the explanation are mentioned in the text.
+Component codes are shown in each schematic.
+These codes serve to keep the schedule clear and not overloaded with text.
+That way it is also easier to keep schedules universal.
+Translating a legend is easier than making language changes in each individual schema.
+Only the most important components that are necessary for the explanation are mentioned in the text.

 VAG Schematics: Wire Color, Wire Size, Component Codes and References:

 We look at the meanings of the abbreviations of the wire colors, gauges, components and references in the VAG scheme.